Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media: Limitations Future Work

-In future work, we will investigate the impact of these image adaptations on internet user behavior.
-Specifically, we aim to determine whether emotionally altered images can reduce the time users spend browsing a social media feed (\rques{2}).
-In addition, we examine whether these adapted images can mitigate the tendency for negative social comparisons.
+In contrast to existing DSCTs, we believe our method may benefit social media users beyond restoring agency over the time they spend on platforms.
+An interesting direction for future research is to investigate whether the adapted images generated by our method can reduce the tendency for negative social comparisons.
 Social media often emphasizes aspirational aspects of life, such as luxury, beauty, and happiness, which can create a stark contrast to users’ everyday experiences.
-We hypothesize that more neutral and less arousing images will reduce these contrasts, potentially leading to fewer feelings of inadequacy.
+These feelings of inadequacy often trigger negative emotions like dissatisfaction, envy~\cite{de_vries_social_2018}, and anxiety~\cite{YoungUsersSocialMediaAddiction2021}.
+These emotional responses can spiral into severe mental health issues such as depression~\cite{DepressionAmongYoungAdults2016}, suicidal thoughts~\cite{YoungUsersSocialMediaAddiction2021}, and anorexia~\cite{syed-abdul_misleading_2013}, particularly among younger users.
+We hypothesize that more neutral, less arousing images could reduce negative social comparisons, potentially leading to fewer feelings of inadequacy and alleviating related symptoms.